rurbin3/ZKit-Framework/README.md

    Building A GUI (for guys that dont like text based terminals)

    Even working on ios attacks

+   Using [ZCrypter] as a way for fooling AV

 ## Installation